Kavyan17/Operating_Systems/README.md

 # Operating_Systems
-This repository contains Operating Systems Project
+This repository contains Operating Systems Project in 3 phases.